rahul-ghadge/spring-boot-postgres-hibernate-demo/README.md

 Spring boot hibernate postgreSql tutorial with JPA and EntityManager.
 Will cover below topics from hibernate with multi-module spring boot projects.

+**0. criteria-builder**

+This module will fetch result with the help of Hibernate Criteria

 **1. eager-lazy-demo**

+This module will have Eager loading and Lazy Loading with OneToMany mapping

+**2. entities**

 This module will have all Entity classes

-**2. entities**

-This module will have Eager loading and Lazy Loading with OneToMany mapping

 **3. first-level-cache**